shbhrsaha/syndicate/README.md

 Introduction
 ---
 Syndicate converts all the Markdown files in a directory into HTML files according to a user-defined template.
 You can use this script to auto-generate static web sites with consistent styles and layout on each page.
-Learn more at http://www.princeton.edu/~saha/syndicate/

 Usage
 ---